4 Advanced Kernel Concepts

 transparent and are not relevant to the developer on a day-to-day basis.

-From the developer’s perspective, this path is the “master” branch in
+From the developer’s perspective, this path is the development branch.

 any other branches at all.
 Of course, it can make sense to have these

 branches in the tree, should a person decide to explore them.
 For

 example, a comparison between two BSPs at either the commit level or at

 the line-by-line code